 - Sucrose is a non-reducing sugar.

 - Disaccharides can be split apart into two monosaccharides by breaking the glycosidic bond by adding water molecules, which is known as hydrolysis reaction.
 The water provides a hydroxyl group (-OH) and hydrogen (-H), which helps the glycosidic bond to break.

-- Sucrose is the transport sugar and Lactose is the sugar found in milk which the important constituent of the diet of young mammals.
+- Sucrose is the transport sugar and Lactose is the sugar found in milk which an important constituent of the diet of young mammals.